mau-JS/OracleML/README.md

 * Missing Data that could have been useful:
 Amount of loan it was asked: This would have been highly relevant.

-Biggest trouble on the dataset:

-The same customer can make multiple requests, and each request may contain missing values.
-The approach we took was using mode imputation per customer so missing data can handled with proper knowledge of the user requests and not with assumptions.
 ---
 ## Data Preprocessing
 We first identify our data and consider our business rules (relevant data to determine if someone receives a credit).
 By default name, SSN, Customer ID, ID  features are discarded as IDs commonly contribute no relevant information.